 From 1815 until the end of World War I, Pula was part of the Austrian Littoral (Küstenland).
 After the opening of Arsenal (the main base of the Austrian navy) in 1856, has began the modern development of the city and the whole southern Istria.
 After 1876, linked by rail with the line Vienna – Trieste, Pula and the nearby Brijuni felt the beginnings of tourism.

-In the 20th century the government in Pula has been changed for multiple times, and the citizens were coming and leaving the area of Pula, social and national groups of people have been changing especially after the World War I and II.
+During the 20th century, the government in Pula has been changed for multiple times, and the citizens were coming and leaving the area of Pula, social and national groups of people have been changing especially after the World War I and II.
 Pula has been badly damaged by bombing during the World War II, but in the second half of the 20th century it has been flourished once again and has developed into the largest Istrian city, significant for two main economic activities: industry, led by shipbuilding, and tourism.

 Photo by: Sandi Gadžur

 In the northern part of Forum stood two twin temples and a central one dedicated to Jupiter, Juno and Minerva.
 One of them is fully preserved Temple of Augustus while of the second temple is still visible back wall which was used in the construction of the town hall in the 18th century.
 There are several churches to visit in Pula.
-The Church and Monastery of St. Francis on the slope of hill between the Forum and the upper circular street, the Chapel of St. Mary Formosa, the Cathedral of the Assumption of the Blessed Virgin Mary and the Orthodox Church of St. Nicholas built in the 6th century.
+The Church and Monastery of St. Francis on the slope of the hill between the Forum and the upper circular street, the Chapel of St. Mary Formosa, the Cathedral of the Assumption of the Blessed Virgin Mary and the Orthodox Church of St. Nicholas built in the 6th century.
 The House of Croatian Defenders built in 1872, once was the navy casino, and the other palace built 40 years later was the palace which used for concerts and dance.
 Speaking of navy, you can’t miss the Navy Cemetery which today offers a walk through a beautiful park and some kind of history of Pula.

 Photo by: Foto Basso